Canadian High School Students

 You are considered a Canadian high school student for admission purposes if you:

-- graduated within the last two years from high school in Canada and you have not studied elsewhere since graduation; or you
+- graduated within the last two years from high school in Canada or at a school that follows a Canadian high school curriculum and you have not studied elsewhere since graduation.

 For students who are enrolled in the International Baccalaureate (IB) curriculum, please refer to our International Baccalaureate admission requirements section.

 The following requirements should be used as a guideline to be considered competitive for admissions consideration.
 Each admission cycle, Bishop’s University receives more applications than spaces available.
 Meeting the minimum posted requirements does not guarantee admission.
 Applicants who do not meet the posted requirements may be considered on an individual basis.
 In those cases, the Admissions Office may request additional information in addition to that indicated below.

 Click on the appropriate section below for admission average requirements, a list of approved and option courses, and program-specific required courses for each province/territory:

 Minimum Document requirement:

 Note: Applicants with an Ontario Universities Application Centre (OUAC) reference number can submit this information in the online application and Bishop’s will receive your transcripts directly from OUAC.
 However, OUAC only begins transmitting transcripts to Bishop’s in early March, so if you apply early and wish to receive a faster response to your request for admission, be sure to send a copy of your latest transcript as soon as you have submitted your online application.

 - Bishop’s University takes a holistic approach to the admissions process.
 All relevant additional documentation submitted by the applicant will be considered.
 At its discretion, the Admissions Office may formally request additional supporting documentation (personal statement, letter of motivation, letter of recommendation, essay, CV, etc..) to aid in the evaluation of an application.